tencent cloud

 accessKey

-Role key, copy from the AccessKey column on the cluster permissions page in the console.
+Role token.
+You can copy it from the AccessKey column on the Cluster Permissions page in the console.

 secretKey